InsightDataScience/aws-ops-insight/README.md

 In order for your control machine to SSH into your nodes via Ansible, it will need your PEM key stored on it.
 You can add it with a `scp` command like the following (**which should be ran from your local machine, not the control machine**):

-    scp -i ~/.ssh/control.pem ~/.ssh/david-IAM-keypair.pem david-d@bos.insightdata.com:~/.ssh/
+    scp -i ~/.ssh/control.pem ~/.ssh/david-IAM-keypair.pem david-d@bos.insightdata.com:~

 or if you've set up your `.ssh/config` file as described above, it would be something like (but with **your name and key**):

-    scp ~/.ssh/david-IAM-keypair.pem dd-control:~/.ssh/
+    scp ~/.ssh/david-IAM-keypair.pem dd-control:~

+**Back on the control machine**, copy your keypair to the `.ssh` folder on your control machine, with a command similar to:

+    sudo mv ~/david-IAM-keypair.pem ~/.ssh

-Back on the control machine, you'll also need to configure the `ansible.cfg` file to reflect your key pair name and location on the control machine.
+Next, you'll need to configure the `ansible.cfg` file to reflect your key pair name and location on the control machine.
 This sets global configuration This also assumes that this repo is cloned into your home directory.
 The relevant lines of the `ansible.cfg` are:

     [defaults]
     host_key_checking = False